 - salt and pepper to taste

 - parchment paper

 - ¼ cup chopped basil leaves

 - 2 tablespoons extra virgin olive oil

-Place a large baking sheet on bottom rack of oven.
-Preheat oven to 400°F.
+Place a large baking sheet on bottom rack of oven and heat to 400°F.

 Lightly brush all sides of salmon with olive oil, and place in the center of piece of parchment paper.

 Season with salt and pepper.
 Sprinkle with chopped basil and top with lemon slices.

 Fold sides of parchment up over salmon to form an envelope, leaving no openings, and secure with a toothpick.